groboclown/fonzrecon/docs/rest-api.md

   points for the prize.
 * `prize` - the [Prize](#prize) that was claimed.
 * `createdAt` - when the redemtion occurred.
+* `pendingValidation` - `true` if the prize hasn't been validated by an admin, or `false` if it has been validated.
+* `validatedByUser` - the `UserBrief` object for the user who validated the claimed prize, or `null` if it hasn't been validated.
+* `validatedTime` - time when the user validated the claim, or `null` if it hasn't been validated.
+* `claimAllowed` - true if the claim was allowed, or false if it wasn't, or null if the claim hasn't been validated.
+* `claimRefusalReason` - a text comment indicating why the claim wasn't allowed.
 * `type` - static "ClaimedPrize" string.